ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 A client exhausted its quota and the server throttles the request sending the `Retry-After` response header field.

-The values of `Retry-After` and `RateLimit-Reset` are consistent as they reference the same moment.
+The values of `Retry-After` and `RateLimit-Reset` reference the same moment, but there is no requirement that they do so.

 The `429 Too Many Requests` HTTP status code is just used as an example.